 This course is suited to those students with a serious interest in graphic design where they will explore advertising, illustration, packaging, typography and multimedia.
 They will investigate design problems, determine relevant sources of information, research and propose solutions recognising the constraints of moral, social, cultural, environmental and legal issues.
 It should be noted that this is an art based approach to graphic design; where students will develop fluent Photoshop skills as an important part of this course.
-It also features an integral careers programme, which can include work placement opportunities and live briefs within this subject specific area.
+It also features an integral careers programme, which can include live briefs within this subject specific area.
 The A Level course is 60% coursework project, 40% examination project.

-Specific entry requirements Grade 4 in Art and Design
+Specific entry requirementsGrade 4 in Art and Design